cap-js/docs/tools/cds-add.md

 ## Checklist for Production

-CAP projects allow for a high degree of freedom.
-Reason about the following questions for `cds add` plugin:
+Key to the success of your plugin is seamless integration.
+As CAP supports many technologies out of the box, consider the following when reason about scope of your minimum viable product:

-- ✅ Single- and Multitenancy
+- Single- and Multitenancy
+- Node.js and Java runtimes
-- ✅ Cloud Foundry (via MTA)
+- Cloud Foundry (via MTA)
-- ✅ Kyma (via Helm)
+- Kyma (via Helm)
+- App Router
+- Authentication

 ## Best Practices